noseglasses/Kaleidoscope-Papageno/README.md

 ### Defining patterns

+Patterns can be defined by arranging tokens (notes, clusters, chords).

 #### Multi key sequences

 A multi key sequence is defined as a set of keys that have to be hit in